lizziemac/go-chaotic/README.md

 ### User-Based Configurations using Global Memory

 This project uses dependency injection to pass around a global store of configurations.
 This store is intentionally generic so that the in-memory solution can be replaced with a Redis cache or something else as desired with relative ease.

-As is, it's plug and play 😊
+### Making this a Template Project
+This project in its current state can be helpful for sandboxing.
+However, if you wanted to use it formally in a dev environment, you may have a different way you want to separate configs (e.g. a different header/unique identifier), add specific behaviors, etc. Or you may want to use Redis or something instead of the server's heap.
+Either way, this was a fun learning project for me, and I hope you benefit from using it!